-Looking back, when I first started sharing home decor, I repetitively heard, “faux plants are tacky”.
+Looking back, when I first started sharing home decor, every comment was, “faux plants are tacky”.
 Ummm, rude and completely incorrect.
 When working with Decorist on the living room makeover, I was told not to use faux trees whatsoever.
-But I broke that rule immediately, and when they reviewed the final reveal imagery, their designers had no idea my plants were fake.
+But I broke that decorating rule immediately, and when the interior designer reviewed the final reveal imagery, she had no idea my plants were fake.

-This tall artificial olive tree is available at Home Depot and is the last one on my list of beautiful faux olive trees.
+This tall artificial olive tree (pictured above) is available here and is the last one on my list of beautiful faux olive trees.

-Faux plants get dusty.
-How do you keep them clean?
+How do you keep faux olive trees clean?

 Yes, but if you think about it, real plants get dusty too.
-I try to take my Swiffer Duster to the leaves once every other week, but if there’s one that has serious dust, I use Nu-Leaf Artificial Plant Cleaner.
-You simply take your plant outside, spray, and let drip dry.
+I try to take my Swiffer Duster to the leaves once every other week, but if there’s one that has serious dust, I use Artificial Plant Cleaner.
+You simply take your plant outside, spray it, and let drip dry.
 Clean as a whistle.
-If you don’t mind using an aerosol, try using this silk flower and plant spray or this one that is unscented.
+If you don’t mind using an aerosol, try using this silk flower and plant spray that is unscented.
 Both will add an extra level of dust protection to the leaves.

 Find More Home Decor Inspiration

 Make this artificial flower arrangement in resin DIY with this easy tutorial.

 Getting rid of the brick fireplace in our living room and jumping into a Modern Fireplace Makeover.
 Check out the progress.